-The gas supply piping location and installation for roof top units must be in accordance with local codes or, in the absence of locals codes, with ordinances of the latest edition of the National Fuel Gas Code (ANSI Z223.1).
+The gas supply piping location and installation for roof top units must be in accordance with local codes.

 A manual gas shut off valve must be field installed external to the roof top unit.
 In addition, a drip leg must be installed near the inlet connection.
 A ground joint union connection is required between the external shut off valve and the unit connection to the gas valve to permit removal of the burner assembly for servicing.